 Dr. Phillip F. Diller, Chair

 1871 Old Main Drive

 Shippensburg, PA 17257-2299

-A strength of the program is a required field-based internship during which prospective administrators see the relationship of theory to practice and attempt to answer this question: What are the things a school administrator does that contribute meaningfully to student learning?
+A strength of the program is the required 360-hour field-based internship during which prospective administrators experience the relationship of theory to practice and attempt to answer this question: What are the things a school administrator does that contribute meaningfully to student learning?